 By turning to digital technologies, fashion manufacturers can lower costs and minimize risks while quickly responding to changes in consumer behavior.
 Digital solutions enabling a highly diverse range of products and services to be delivered to consumers in the exact quantity, variety and quality, and at the right time, place and price as dictated by real-time demand.

 Production efficiency can improve in leaps and bounds by transforming the industrial model with digital technology.
 Markdown pressure can be minimized using analytics.
 And turnaround times can be shortened substantially through automaed processes.

 Long-term profitability and value creation

-Transformational digital innovations and disruptive business models form the foundation to build future success in the new fashion retail landscape, where consumers seek deeper engagement with brands, exercise discernment in relation to sourcing and production conditions, all with increasing immediacy.
+Transformational digital innovations and disruptive business models form the foundation to build future success in the new sustainable fashion retail landscape, where consumers seek deeper engagement with brands, exercise discernment in relation to sourcing and production conditions, all with increasing immediacy.

 To remain competitve, fashion brands, retailers and manufacturers must disrupt existing business models and practices.
 Technology will help to drive this transformation across the fashion industry as a whole, enhancing overall performance and creating value.